yunlzheng/aws_ansible/README.md

 ./terminate.sh test # Destory the instance in aws
 ```

+After the script success, you can vist your application with the aws instance public_dns url.

 ## How to speed up

 As we kown, provision a machine need much time to install the softwares.
 The time is depend on the network.